shizunge/weichao-wiki/README.md

 1. optionally if you want to visit the traefik dashboard or gollum, you need setup authelia (for authorization).

     firstly change to root `sudo -s`
-    then call setup-script/authelia-gen-pw.sh, and type a
+    then call setup-script/authelia-gen-pw.sh, and type a user name and password

+    modify the domain name in ./volumes/authelia/etc/configuration.yml (currently it is set to `example.com`)

 1. optionally setup gollum git database